 A. Illegal Eviction - Lockout and Utility Shut-Off

 A landlord may not evict a tenant from his or her home without a court order.
 Missouri prohibits “self-help” evictions by landlords.
 That means, it is illegal for a landlord to change locks, remove doors, shut off utilities or take any other action to force a tenant from his/her home.
 In fact, it is illegal for a landlord to even threaten “self-help” eviction.
-A landlord who wants to evict a tenant must file a lawsuit, obtain a judgment for possession, and request a sheriff to execute the judgment for possession.
+A landlord who wants to evict a tenant must file a lawsuit, obtain a judgment for possession, and request a sheriff remove the tenant from the property (e.g. execute the judgment for possession).

 City of St. Louis - Protections for Tenants.
 The City of St. Louis enacted an ordinance that imposes criminal penalties on landlords who evict tenants without first obtaining a court order.
 This law allows the police to stop “self-help” evictions as they are happening and forbids landlords from collecting rent during the period that a tenant was illegally evicted.
 In addition, landlords can be fined up to $500 or imprisoned for up to 90 days.